Comparison of the Most Popular Flooring Types

 The Cheapest

-Indeed, if you want a budget-friendly type of flooring and you don't want to splurge on the project, make sure to invest in carpet or vinyl flooring.
+Indeed, if you want a budget-friendly type of flooring and don't want to splurge on the project, make sure to invest in carpet or vinyl flooring.

 The Prettiest

 It is impossible to have a winner in this category - different people enjoy different aesthetics and types of flooring.
-However, the most commonly described as beautiful and stylish types of flooring are solid wood, parquet, and natural stone flooring.
+However, the most commonly described beautiful and stylish types of flooring are solid wood, parquet, and natural stone flooring.

 Most Fire-Resistant Flooring